Send the link below via email or IMCopy

 See Nezlek et al., 2012

-associated with making self-evaluations (Sebastian et al., 2010)
+associated with making self-evaluations ("how does this affect ME?" -Sebastian et al., 2010)

 Replicated with televised exclusion by Coyne et al., 2011

 Four experiments tested the idea that social exclusion leads to (unintentionally) self-defeating behavior.
 Exclusion was manipulated by telling some people that they were likely to end up alone later in life.

 This randomly assigned feedback caused people to take irrational, self-defeating risks (Experiments 1 and 2),

 choose unhealthy, rather than healthy, behaviors (Experiment 3), and

 procrastinate longer with pleasurable activities rather than practicing for an upcoming test (Experiment 4).